neuralmagic/deepsparse/examples/logging-prometheus/README.md

 /
 rate(image_classification__0__pipeline_inputs__images__fraction_zeros_count[30s])
 ```
-Toggle from `Table` to `Graph`.

 You should see the following:

 ![prometheus-dashboard.png](image/prometheus-dashboard.png)

 This graph shows the percentage of 0's.
-A the "corrupted" all black images were
+As the "corrupted" all black images were
-sent to the server in increasing numbers, we can clearly see a spike in the graph, alerting us
+sent to the server in increasing probability, we can clearly see a spike in the graph, alerting us
 that something strange is happening with the provided input.

 For more details on working with the Prometheus Query Language PromQL,